dlschwartz/cv/f-grants.md

 ---

 ## Awards
-- Open Access Award, Texas A&M University Libraries, 2025.
+- “Open Access Award,” Texas A&M University Libraries, 2025.
+- “Highly Prestigious Award Recognition,” Faculty Affairs and the College of Arts and Sciences, Texas A&M University, 2024.

+## Grants and Fellowships

 ## Nationally Competitive Grants and Fellowships
 - $349,959 from the National Endowment for the Humanities, “Linking Texts and Data from the Medieval Middle East: Next-Generation